15-852: Parallel and Concurrent Algorithms (Spring 26)

 Course Description:

 This is an advanced course on the theory, and some practice, of parallel and concurrent algorithms.
 We will start by discussing models and then go through a variety of topics including algorithms for sorting, strings, graphs, and geometry.
-The focus will be on so-called work-efficient algorithms (i.e. algorithms that do more work than their sequential counterpart).
-The goal is both to get a broad view of the techniques used to design of such algorithms, as well as going into some depth on a handful of recent breakthroughs in the design of parallel algorithms.
+The focus will be on so-called work-efficient algorithms (i.e. algorithms that do no more work than their sequential counterpart).
+The goal is both to get a broad view of the techniques used to design such algorithms, as well as going into some depth on a handful of recent breakthroughs in the design of parallel algorithms.
 We will discuss practical implementations of most of the algorithms we cover.

 Method of Evaluation: